verhovsky/books-futures-explained/src/3_generators_pin.md

 What is the lifetime of `&String`.
 It's not the same as the lifetime of `Self`.
 It's not `static`.
-Turns out that it's not possible for us in Rusts syntax to describe this lifetime, which means, that to make this work, we'll have to let the compiler know that _we_ control this correct.
+Turns out that it's not possible for us in Rusts syntax to describe this lifetime, which means, that to make this work, we'll have to let the compiler know that _we_ control this correctly ourselves.

 That means turning to unsafe.